-We identified a total of 11 RCTs published since 2000 that describe truly interdisciplinary programs.
-2 additional RCTs were identified of multi-component rehabilitation (Fritz, 2005 and Friedrich, 2005), but since these were both programs were carried out only by physical therapists, they were not felt to be truly interdisciplinary.
-Components of the selected programs are presented in detail on Table 7 on the following page.
+We identified a total of 11 RCTs published since 2000 that describe interdisciplinary programs, nearly all of which were conducted in European settings.
+Two additional RCTs were identified of multi-component rehabilitation (Fritz, 2005 and Friedrich, 2005), but these were not physician-directed.
+Components of the selected programs are presented in detail on Table 7 on page 151.
 Program intensity ranged widely, from 5 to 150 hours.
-As can be seen in Figure 3 below, all programs had a muscle strengthening component, and nearly all involved aerobic exercise.
+As can be seen in Figure 3 on the following page, all programs had a muscle strengthening component, and nearly all involved aerobic exercise.

 As is illustrated in Table 7, however, these components varied widely in their definition.
 For example, muscle strengthening was based on individualized goals in some cases, and involved defined exercises for spinal stability and mobility in others.